 At this point, you’re probably thinking: Americans aren’t the only ones doing binge-mukbang, though.
 Well, you’d be correct: They’re not.
 The trend has gone well and truly global, with hosts from every continent developing a taste for the genre.
 Keep in mind, though, that what it has evolved into is starkly different from where it came from.

 Of course Korean, Japanese and Chinese influencers have picked up the trend where America has left off.
 They’ve moved from livestreaming to YouTube too—and that’s where we are today.
 The genre has become a competition, not only to see who can binge the most, but who can bring the biggest shock factor.

 As influencers continue to attempt to outdo each other, the videos are getting more and more outrageous.
 We mentioned Nikocado Avocado and his drama—his entire brand is basically having a mental breakdown on camera while he gorges on obscene amounts of grub.

 Sso Young, on the other hand, has built her career by torturing animals before she eats them alive, all while projecting a cutesy ‘little girl’ persona—no joke, there’s literally a petition against her.
-In fact, many people have called her out on, including one of YouTube’s most prolific commentary/gaming channels (linked below), yet she somehow continues to garner more and more support for her content.
+In fact, many people have called her out on it, including one of YouTube’s most prolific commentary and gaming channels (linked below), yet she somehow continues to garner more and more support for her content.

 In short, it’s become exhausting.
 That said, not all mukbang is like this, and there is definitely content out there that stays true to the original values.
 For example, instead of going straight for shock value, mukbangers like YAMMoo have opted to tap into the ASMR market.